mcustiel/oc-pages-compactor/README.md

 # oc-pages-compactor
-OctoberCMS plugin that provides HTML code minification and embedded assets to pages.
+OctoberCMS plugin that provides HTML code minification and embedding of assets to pages.